PensionMath

 CWA employees: focus on the annuity

 If you're CWA-represented, the lump sum question is probably not on the table at retirement.
 Your focus should be on the right annuity start date, survivor benefit elections, and how your Verizon pension coordinates with Social Security.
-CWA members at Verizon generally do pay into Social Security, so the WEP reduction that affects government employees is not a concern for most Verizon technicians.
+CWA members at Verizon generally do pay into Social Security, so the WEP reduction that historically affected government employees was never a concern for most Verizon technicians.

 Complete plan history and details at the Verizon pension page.